BraulioVM/countdown-timer/README.md

 # &lt;countdown-timer&gt;

-> A web component to make countdowns easily
+> A web component that makes countdowns as easy as something incredibly easy

 # Install
 ```